namitamanohar/VersuzCRUDStudentFacing/README.md

 # Verzuz CRUD Vanilla JavaScript Project

 ## User Story
-Your favorite artist has been challenged to a versuz battle.
+Your favorite artist has been challenged to a verzuz battle.
 They have asked you to create a single-page app that will help them to prepare for their battle.
 As you know, these battles are high stakes, so this app must be good!
 Following are their requirements for the app:

 - As a user, I want to be able to see a card for each song that will contain the song’s title, album’s title, number of plays, release year, and a link to a youtube video for the song
 - As a user, I want the ability to delete an entire song card